OpenNebula/addon-storpool/README.md

 ## Development

-To contribute bug patches or new features, you can use the github Pull Request model.
+To contribute bug patches or new features, you can use the GitHub Pull Request model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

 More info: